Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 - The VS Code terminal displaying your Seneca username.

 Failure to include your username in the terminal screenshot may result in a grade of zero for that task.
+Once you complete all the tasks, push your work to GitHub.

 ## Task 5 — Strings Formatting
 **Objective:** Practice working with strings, string methods, and formatted output in Python